waldronlab/BugSigDBEnrich/inst/www/help.md

 **Exact taxonomic level**.
 If `Yes` is selected, the BugSigDB signatures will only contain taxa of the selected ranks (above) that were manually curated in the database.
-The `No` option, which can only be used with a single taxonomic rank, will cut the taxonomic tree to the checked rank (above).
-This allows the inclusion of parent taxa in the signatures, even if they were not manually curated in BugSigDB (**Figure 2-3**).
+The `No` option, which can only be used with a single taxonomic rank, will cut the taxonomic tree to the checked rank.
+This allows the inclusion of parent taxa in the signatures even if they were not manually curated in BugSigDB (**Figure 2-3**).

 Let’s use the signature [bsdb:1\/2\/1](https://bugsigdb.org/Study_1/Experiment_2/Signature_1)